-This policy displays SKL Executive’s responsibilities, and of those working for us, in observing and upholding our position against bribery and corruption; and to provide information and guidance to all workers and contacts of SKL Executive related to bribery and corruption matters.
+This policy displays SKL Executive’s responsibilities, and of those working for us, in observing and upholding our position against bribery and corruption; and to provide information and guidance to all workers and contacts of SKL Executive in matters related to bribery and corruption.

 This policy applies to all persons working directly for or on behalf of SKL Executive in any capacity, including employees at all levels such as directors, managing directors, principals, consultants, contractors, external consultants or any third party representatives or sponsors, or persons associated with us, wherever located (collectively referred to as “workers” in this Policy).

 Third party means any individual or organisation that SKL Executive employees may come into contact with during the course of their work, including actual and potential clients, candidates, government and public bodies, including politicians and political parties.

 This Policy applies globally.
 If any workers of SKL Executive travels outside of Australia, they are subject to the laws of the country they are in; however, the principles of this Policy must be followed regardless of whether that country has bribery and corruption regulations.
 Where the country of travel has bribery and corruption regulations of a lesser standard to this Policy, this Policy prevails.